nolanefe/Distributed-Vector-Store-Lite/README.md

 ## Build and Execution ##

-This project requires the Go compiler to be installed on your system.
+This project requires the Go compiler (Go 1.21+) to be installed on your system.
 ```bash
 1. Clone the repository
 git clone [https://github.com/nolanefe/Distributed-Vector-Store-Lite.git](https://github.com/nolanefe/Distributed-Vector-Store-Lite.git)